arthuralves/foodapp/README.md

 ## Usage

 - **Admin Access**: Navigate to `http://localhost:3000/admin` to access the administrative dashboard.
-- **Shop Products**: Browse products by categories and add them to your cart.
+- **Shop Products**: Navigate to `http://localhost:3000/` browse products by categories and add them to your cart.
 - **Checkout Process**: Proceed to checkout and complete the payment using Stripe.

 ## License